Wentril/kubernetes_workshop/course.md

 A Deployment is a higher-level abstraction that manages Pods and ReplicaSets.
 Hierarchy: `Deployment > ReplicaSet > Pods`

-Describe desired state (e.g., number of replicas, container images, etc.) and the Deployment controller will ensure that the current state matches the desired state.
+Describe the desired state (e.g., number of replicas, container images, etc.) and the Deployment controller will ensure that the current state matches the desired state.

 ```yaml
 apiVersion: apps/v1